ashishrokz1993/SLC/ReadMe.md

 5. Open VSCode and navigate to the project directory
 6. Choose the environment as slcpd
 7. Now go to terminal and run the command pip install -r requirements.txt
+8. Place the data in the data folder
-8. Run main.py.
+9. Run main.py.
 It should run without any errors.

 ### Features include